CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 For the purpose of ensuring the confidentiality and integrity of data processed or stored on the iOS-based device, any unauthorized feature or service should be disabled.
 Which recommended functionalities and services should be controlled by means of configuration profiles and organizational instructions taking into account the three fictitious user groups is defined and explained in the following topic groups.

+background image
-background imageThrough the use of face recognition software, it is now possible, people on the screen in the lock screen z.
+Through the use of face recognition software, it is now possible, people on the screen in the lock screen z.
 For example, to match images from social networks, publicly accessible image galleries and the results of search engines and so to identify the user, building on this potential passwords and develop further approaches for social engineering attacks.
 Below are the corresponding configuration recommendations for reducing the attack surface for social engineering based on the example of a personal wallpaper that represents, for example, the user or parts of his family.

 Table: Using the "Restrictions on iOS" configuration option - Background image